zameerkh/SW/README.md

 - Microsoft.Extensions.Caching.Redis

 #### Known Limitations / Critique ####
+- More unit tests could be thought of.
+I have done one to illustrate the idea of tests
 - Paging could be implemented to improve performance if the data source has large number of records, with each request returning a smaller page size
 - Azure deployment of web api
 - Moving constants to appSettings.json